 Despite one of the highest HCV diagnosis rates in the world, treatment uptake in Australia was low (2000–4000 people/year, or 1%–2% of the infected population) before the DAA era.
-In contrast, since interferon (IFN)-free DAA regimens were listed on the Pharmaceutical Benefits Scheme (PBS) in March 2016, about 70 260 people have received HCV treatment (Figure 1).
+In contrast, between March 2016, when interferon (IFN)-free DAA regimens were listed on the Pharmaceutical Benefits Scheme (PBS), and the end of 2020, a total of 88 790 people received HCV treatment (Figure 1).

 A key feature of the Australian HCV treatment landscape since the DAA program commenced has been the involvement of non-specialists in prescribing.
 Although the overall numbers of DAA treatment initiations per month have declined since March 2016, the contribution from general practitioners has increased (Figure 2).

 Figure 2.
 Quarterly distribution of prescriber types for people initiating direct-acting antiviral treatment, 2016–2018